7ombie/textmode/README.md

 below.

-The API entrypoint is an ES6 module named `api.js` that wraps a WebGL2 shader, and exports a single class named `Textmode` (which is the default export).
+The API entrypoint is an ES6 module named `api.js` that wraps a WebGL2 shader, and exports a single class named `Textmode` (which is the default export):

 ``` js
 import Textmode from "./textmode/api.js"